This post contains affiliate links..

-I always loved Spirit Week at school, the opportunity to dress-up in fun ways, to be silly and creative beyond my usual “school clothes.”
+I always loved Spirit Week at school, the opportunity to dress up in fun ways, to be silly and creative beyond my usual “school clothes.”
 And again, it was one of the things I was so excited about when Max started kindergarten.
-I was a little disappointed when I learned that themed Spirit Days weren’t something they did at his school, beyond wearing school colors on Wednesdays…
+I was a little disappointed when I learned that the Spirit Week ideas at his school didn’t go beyond wearing school colors on Wednesdays.

 But I was thrilled when, about three weeks before school let out for summer, I got a notice that they had a whole week with daily themes for dress-up!
 We excitedly reviewed the days and planned what he could wear.
 My heart sank a little when I saw some of them, though.
 I’m on board with pajama day, and crazy hair day, but nerd day?
 Encouraging kids to “wear your too short pants and wrap some tape around your glasses and dress up like a nerd”?
 How is this a good idea?